clouduol/footballspider/README.md

 # footballspider

-# FIEL
+# FILE

+scrapingTest.py:
-scrapingTest.py		hello world in spider
+hello world in spider

+htmlParseTest.py:
-htmlParseTest.py	parse complicated html,using BeautifulSoup function
+parse complicated html,using BeautifulSoup function

+syntaxTest.py:
-syntaxTest.py		test syntax
+test syntax

+index.html:
-index.html		test html file
+test html file

+externalLinksTest.py:
-externalLinksTest.py	randomly go to another external link from one page, recursively; AND get all external links from one page
+randomly go to another external link from one page, recursively; AND get all external links from one page

+scrapyFootballSpider:
-scrapyFootballSpider	demo project using scrapy spider framework
+demo project using scrapy spider framework

+imageDownloadTest.py:
-imageDownloadTest.py	get all team logo and corresponding team name in the index page of Dongqiudi
+get all team logo and corresponding team name in the index page of Dongqiudi

 # LINKs